-Engineers and Surveyors Should Be Part of the Design Process
+Engineers and Surveyors in the Design Process

 The design of coastal structures often have complex geology, drainage issues, structural conditions and wave climates that require careful consideration, planning and design which can benefit from the expertise of professional engineers and surveyors.
 Failure of an erosion control structure, even over a period of years, may result in loss of additional upland, threaten existing buildings and result in damage to adjacent properties.
 The repair of a failed structure may be as expensive as the original construction.